Heard says Depp subjected her to ‘disgusting’ grilling about sex scene with Franco

 “I remember getting up so slowly.
 I didn’t want to aggravate him.
 I didn’t want to give him any excuse to pounce on.
 I didn’t want to upset him.
 I didn’t want him to flip a switch and get worse,” she said.

 When she moved, Ms Heard said Mr Depp started “throwing things at me – ice cubes, utensils.
-He’s calling me a go-getter and an embarassment, talking about what an embarassment I am.”
+He’s calling me a go-getter and an embarrassment, talking about what an embarrassment I am.”

 Ms Heard said she remembers moving more than once, “and Johnny came to me each time.
 Not the other way around.”